kylekellogg/node-mail-merge/README.md

 Node Command Line Utility for Mail Merging
 ==========================================

-This challenge was provided to me by https://github.com/drmanitoba.
-It's something his work came up with to test potential hires, but I thought it would be fun to do.

 This was implemented strictly as a means to challenge myself.
 I do not recommend it's use for any application other than learning from, critiquing, or using it to get the files necessary in order to complete the challenge yourself.

 The first implementation I did is parse.js.
 I felt it was spaggheti-code and that I could do better, so I implemented mail-merge.js from scratch.